SNSF Advanced Grants

 Dropdown Icon

 A scientific steering committee, set up by the Presiding Board of the National Research Council, oversees the evaluation and funding activities related to the SNSF Advanced Grants call.
 It also ensures application of the SNSF’s best practices and compliance regarding conflicts of interest.
 The evaluation of the submitted proposals is based on the principle of competition.
-Discipline-specific panels will evaluate the proposals in a two-step procedure.
+Discipline-specific panels will evaluate the proposals.

-The applications are assessed and rated based on expert reviews and interviews, and ranked comparatively to the other applications.
+The applications are assessed taking into account the expert reviews and the rebuttal letters, and ranked comparatively to the other applications.

 • Evaluation form – SNSF Advanced Grants (PDF)